top of page

 V8 Journey Map_rvsd-09.png

-This is the digital version of the customer journey map.
-Based on insights from user studies and data analytics, this map helped the team approach design with empathy and logic, reinforcing a strong UX culture.
+The digital version of the customer journey map, built from user studies and data analytics.
+It gave the team a shared lens to approach design decisions with both empathy and evidence.

 Screen Shot 2020-03-06 at 12.35.59 AM.pn